wxonx/typescript-blockchain/README.md

 # typescript-blockchain
-Learning Typescript by making a Blockchain !
+Learning Typescript by making a Blockchain!